nomadcomposer/rock-paper-scissers/README.md

 # rock-paper-scissers
-Perfect!
-Here’s an even more minimal `README.md` tailored for a **console-only** Rock Paper Scissors game written in JavaScript:

----

 # Rock Paper Scissors (Console Version) 🪨📄✂️

 A simple Rock Paper Scissors game playable in the browser console using plain JavaScript.